yaolubrain/DOSNES/README.md

 <img src="img/dosnes_example.png" width="500">

-For examples of more features, please see the `demo` folder.
+For visualizations of more features and real world data, please see the `demo` folder.